kylekennedy15/SQL_Portfolio/README.md

 # SQL_Portfolio
-Please enjoy my current SQL portolio, which includes all of my SQL queuries that were used and learned through Google's Data Analytics Certificate.
+Please enjoy my current SQL portolio, which includes all of my SQL queuries that were used and learned through Google's Data Analytics Certificate using Google's BigQuery Cloud software.